 Contrary to popular belief, you don’t need a pocket full of money in order to have a good time in Sydney, Australia.
 In fact, Sydney is chocka block with enjoyable activities that will cost you absolutely nothing at all.
 Check out this list to discover all the fun and free things to do in Sydney.

 Located in Sydney’s south, the Royal National Park is a place widely known for adventure and outdoor recreation.
 Take a day trip here and pick from barbeques, fishing, bushwalking, birdwatching, whale watching and more.
 For a true Royal National Park experience, ensure that Wedding Cake Rock, the Figure 8 Pools and Wattamolla Beach top your visit list.

 2. Bondi to Coogee Coastal Walk

-Embark on one of Sydney’s most classic coastal trails, the Bondi to Coogee coastal walk (or its equal alternative, Coogee to Bondi).
+Embark on Sydney’s most famous coastal walk, the Bondi to Coogee coastal walk (or its equal alternative, Coogee to Bondi).
 Soak up the sun and sea with this 6 km stretch of stunning coastal views and pass by the best in beaches on the eastern coastline.
 Bring along your swimmers for a spontaneous dip into cool blue waters along the way, or a home-packed picnic to enjoy along the sandy shores or scenic cliff top spot.